folajimiabolade/web-build-hq/README.md

 **Step 1**
 Visit the homepage
 https://webbuildhq.onrender.com, you
-should see a webpage that looks like this screenshot:
+should see a webpage that looks like this:

 ![Home page](static/images/screenshots/Home.jpg)